Bandwidth/bandwidth.github.io/sdks/node.md

     applicationId: 'app-id-123',
     to: ['+19999999999'],
     from: '+18888888888',
-    text: 'The quick brown fox jumps over a lazy dog.'
+    text: 'The quick brown fox jumps over the lazy dog.'
 });

 console.log(response);